ys-lim/cryptex-scn/1b_dpryan_intron_generation_with_eg.md

   -------
   seqinfo: 1 sequence from an unspecified genome; no seqlengths
 ```
-Make the gtf file into a GRangesList, with each gene as a GRanges object.
-Within each gene, we have intervals of exons as GRanges.
+## Step 2: Make the gtf file into a GRangesList, with each gene as a GRanges object.

+Within each gene, we have intervals of exons as GRanges ranges.

 ```r
 > grl_test <- split(gtf_test, elementMetadata(gtf_test)$gene_id)